joshuapsteele/joshuapsteele.github.io/content/posts/2019-09-26-if-women-can-be-saved-then-women-can-be-priests.md

 tags:
 - Anglican Compass
 - women's ordination
-title: 'If Women Can Be Saved, Then Women Can Be Priests: A Critique of the &#8220;in persona Christi&#8221; Argument Against Women&#8217;s Ordination'
+title: 'If Women Can Be Saved, Then Women Can Be Priests: A Critique of the "in persona Christi" Argument Against Women's Ordination'
 url: /if-women-can-be-saved-then-women-can-be-priests/
 ---